 After the phone checks for software updates, you enter your Google Account email and password.

-If you have two-factor authentication, you'll be asked for a code — so have your secondary device to hand.
+If you have two-factor authentication, you'll be asked for a code — so have your secondary device nearby.

 - After sign-in, you can choose which data and apps to restore from your Google account.

-- If you have multiple phones on your account, you can choose which one to use.
+- If you have multiple phones on your account, you can choose which one to restore data from.

 - Apps and data will start downloading in the background as you finish setup — downloads will continue for 10-30 minutes.

-- Set up your preferred security method — fingerprint is a great idea, and you'll have to set a backup method like a PIN or pattern.
+- Set up your preferred security method — fingerprint is a great idea, though you'll need to set a backup method like a PIN or pattern.

 - Agree to Google's terms of service, and then review "additional apps" from Google and Samsung to install — you can always install these later if you wish.